Equivalence Classes in $S_n$ for Three Families of Pattern-Replacement Relations: Conclusion and Directions of Future Work

-We would like to thank Professor Richard Stanley as well as the MIT PRIMES program for providing us with this research project.
+\textbf{Acknowledgments: }We would like to thank Professor Richard Stanley as well as the MIT PRIMES program for suggesting this area of research.
 We thank Sergei Bernstein and Darij Grinberg for many useful conversations throughout this research project, as well as for helping us put our thoughts on paper.
 Their help was invaluable.
+We also thank Dr. T. Khovanova for helping with the editing process of the paper.